Bonnie Elliott: Career

 Elliott worked as a clapper loader and focus puller for eight years, at the same time shooting her own work on a number of short films, using short ends left over from her jobs.

 Her first feature film was My Tehran for Sale (2008), which she said would always be a major highlight of her career.
 Shot in Iran, the crew filmed in Tehran for 11 weeks.
 She was the only Australian, and the only female working with a crew of Iranian men, on the film about young artists living under the repressive Iranian regime, which made it somewhat risky.
+She was DOP on the 2013 Zak Hilditch drama These Final Hours.

 Elliott was requested by Stephen Page of Bangarra Dance Theatre to collaborate with him on the production of Spear (released 2015), an adaptation of Page's stage work, which explores themes of Aboriginal masculinity.

 She shot Meryl Tankard's 30-minute documentary film Michelle's Story, about the dancer and choreographer Michelle Ryan, who has multiple sclerosis.
 Ryan became artistic director of Restless Dance Theatre in 2013.
 The film premiered at the Adelaide Film Festival in October 2015, and won the Audience Award there.
 It went on to screen at other festivals, and won other awards.

 She filmed the short film Drowning with longtime friend and collaborator Craig Boreham, as a prelude to the 2016 film Teenage Kicks, which was made on a tiny budget.
 Drowning had its Australian premiere at the Flickerfest International Short Film Festival in December 2009 at Bondi Beach in Sydney.

 In 2017, Elliott was cinematographer for "Joe", the second episode of Seven Types of Ambiguity.

-She also shot the 2019 family film H Is for Happiness, and on the psychological thriller Undertow, released in 2020.
+She also shot the 2019 family film H Is for Happiness, Rachel Ward's 2019 comedy drama Palm Beach. and the psychological thriller Undertow, released in 2020.

+Elliott filmed the music video for the song "Leaves" for the indie band Even as We Speak (from their 2020 album Adelphi), which was directed by Matias Bolla.
 She worked on the ABC TV drama series Fires, which aired in late 2021, and the documentaries Freeman and Step into Paradise.